What is Jira? A comprehensive guide for 2026

 Chances are, you’ve heard of Jira.
-It’s a huge name in the project management world, used for everything from building apps to planning marketing campaigns.
-This guide is a simple, no-fluff look at what Jira actually is, who it’s for, and what it costs.
-We’ll break it all down so you can figure out if it’s the right move for your team.
+It's a massive name in the project management world, used for everything from building apps to planning marketing campaigns.
+This guide is a simple look at what Jira actually is, who it’s for, and how its pricing works.
+We'll break it all down so you can see why it is a leading choice for teams worldwide.

 This video from Atlassian provides a clear, concise overview of what Jira is and how it helps teams manage their work.